 Frost & Sullivan Report Highlights Increasing SOC Adoption

 The frequency of today’s cyberattacks and data breaches has put firms on notice: Bolster your defenses or expect the worst.
-As a result, many businesses are recognizing the need for a security operations center (SOC), which combines the right people, processes and technology to help companies effectively identify and respond to growing threats.
+As a result, many businesses are recognizing the need for a SOC adoption (security operations center), which combines the right people, processes and technology to help companies effectively identify and respond to growing threats.

 Leading business consultancy Frost & Sullivan’s recent report, “SOC-as-a-Service Versus DIY SOC,” points out several reasons why SOC adoption is on the rise across industries and among businesses of all sizes.
 For starters, the implications of a cyberattack leading to compromise or a data breach are profound, and companies realize they can’t assume such risk.
 Take a look at this table:

 In the current threat environment, IT and security staff are swept up in a tsunami of security alerts and system logs that make it a supreme challenge to detect and respond to threats promptly.
 The numbers tell the story, particularly with regards to the staggeringly high percentage of alerts that aren’t investigated.